-- Shorts must cover the buttocks and crotch when sitting and standing. - Skirts or dresses must be long enough to reach mid-thigh when seated, including any slits. - No see-through clothing is allowed. - Shirts should not show cleavage, and cannot extend lower than the underarm in the front or the back. - No tank tops, bare midriffs, or strapless tops are allowed. - No jackets, sweatshirts, or sweaters with hoods.
+- Shorts must cover the buttocks and crotch when sitting and standing.
+No jogging shorts, cut-offs, or other short shorts. - Skirts or dresses must be long enough to reach mid-thigh when seated, including any slits. - No see-through clothing is allowed. - Shirts should not show cleavage, and cannot extend lower than the underarm in the front or the back. - No tank tops, bare midriffs, or strapless tops are allowed. - No jackets, sweatshirts, or sweaters with hoods. - "Gang colors" and other displays of gang affiliation are prohibited.